 One of the factors that will be affecting the carbon emissions would be where the electricity comes from, is it from nuclear and hydroelectric power plants or coal power plants.

 Due to such high technology, it is being developed with Plug-in hybrid vehicles that would have high prices for the ownership of the vehicles but low prices would be spent on fuel consumption.

 Therefore these vehicles would be a great investment in the coming years.

 The future is expected to be more environmentally friendly across multiple industrial straits owing to the current climatic conditions and the call for positive change on the global level.

 Electric vehicles as an idea are promoting this initiative by offering alternative sources of locomotion.
 Clean sources as well, which leave a positive footprint on the global climate and also reduce the carbon footprint and emissions that have caused waste to the purity of the environment around us.

 As a result of their capability, Electric vehicles are the most sought-after option in the automotive industry and it is now worth US$133.46 billion and is growing at a CAGR rate of 21-22% over the next decade to reportedly become a trillion-dollar domain by the end of this decade (2027 – US$802.8 billion reported).
 Close to 26 million units of Electric cars are expected to be sold by 2030.

-Electric Vehicles as of now is not included as any subject in any of the Engineering Course Curriculums but there are ample courses available online on Electric Vehicles.
+Electric Vehicles, as of now, are not included as any subject in any of the Engineering Course Curriculums but there are ample courses available online on Electric Vehicles.